-Family members of employees who earned enough work credits to be insured by SSDI are eligible for monthly SSDI disability payments.
-For instance, a disabled child of someone who receives SSDI can receive benefits even if the child never worked.
-Spouses, ex-spouses, and minor children can also be eligible for "auxiliary benefits," even if they're not disabled.
+For instance, a child (or disabled adult child) of someone who receives SSDI can receive Social Security benefits even if the child has never worked.
+Likewise, your spouse or ex-spouse might also be eligible for benefits based on your work record, even if they're not disabled.

 Learn more about the Social Security disability benefits that might be available to your family (look under "Other Benefits").